suragch/studymongolian.net/src/pages/lessons/lesson-13/index.md

 "ticket" should be "b", not "p".
 :::

-If you have any questions about this lesson or if you notice a mistake, then please leave a comment below.
-If I don't know the answer myself, then I will ask our teachers.
+---

 ## Comments

+*Do you have a comment or question that would be helpful for others here?
+Copy the link to this page and [email me](/contact/) your comment or question.*

 **Suragch** on March 6, 2018 at 12:38 am